 - Day 10: Discuss the Pre-Service Teacher's progress mid-way through the practicum.
-In collaboration with the PST the supervising teacher must complete and email the Interim Report to the PST's OLA.
-If a Pre-Service Teacher is making unsatisfactory progress, the supervising teacher must also complete the Professional Experience Support Plan.
-If a student is marked as making unsatisfactory progress, the PST's OLA will make contact with the setting. - Day 21 (Final Day): In collaboration with the PST, the supervising teacher must complete and email the Final Report form to the PST's OLA.
-The supervising teacher is required to provide an honest assessment of the PST's performance, and sign off on the number of completed days.
-Any missed days need to be made up in consultation with the supervising teacher and the missed days policy outlined in the Professional Experience Handbook.
+In collaboration with the PST the Supervising Teacher must complete and email the Interim Report to the PST's OLA.
+If a Pre-Service Teacher is making unsatisfactory progress, the Supervising Teacher must also complete the Professional Experience Support Plan.
+If a student is marked as making unsatisfactory progress, the PST's OLA will make contact with the setting. - Day 20 (Final Day): In collaboration with the PST, the Supervising Teacher must complete and email the Final Report form to the PST's OLA.
+The Supervising Teacher is required to provide an honest assessment of the PST's performance and sign off on the number of completed days.

-Note: Whilst the Interim and Final Reports need to be completed collaboratively by both the PST and the supervising teacher, the reports MUST be emailed by the supervising teacher.
+Note: Whilst the Interim and Final Reports need to be completed collaboratively by both the PST and the Supervising Teacher, the reports MUST be emailed by the Supervising Teacher.
 Reports submitted by the PST will not be accepted.